R-Smallman/asteroids/README.md

 A basic game with personal additions; from the guided course on Boot.dev : "Build Asteroids using Python and Pygame"

 ## how to play!
-- pilot the spaceship to avoid asteroids ; surviving accumulates points slowly
+- pilot the spaceship (wasd) to avoid asteroids ; surviving accumulates points slowly
 - shoot asteroids (spacebar) to accumulate points quickly

 ## sfx and music: